LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    This method returns a portion of the string.
 The starting point is specified by the first parameter and the number of characters to return is specified by the second.
-If the second parameter is not specified, then all characters from the specified position to the end of the string are returned.
+If the second parameter is not specified, then all characters from the specified starting position to the end of the string are returned.

 .. member:: string->integer()
 .. member:: string->integer(p0::integer)